rajatissar/angular/angular.md

 ### 7. Data Binding

+The mechanism by which parts of a template coordinates with parts of a component is known as data binding.
-Communication between TypeScript Code (Business Logic) and HTML(Template) of component
+Communication between TypeScript Code (Business Logic) and HTML(Template) of component.

 > String Interpolation